CeghV/JTools/README.md

 First, clone this repository to your local machine using `git clone https://github.com/ChegV/JTools` or [GitHub Desktop](https://desktop.github.com/).

+[MAMP](https://www.mamp.info/en) is recommended to host the interface.
+Make sure to set the server to use PHP 8.1.0 or greater.

-Install [PHP](https://www.php.net/) 8.1.0 or greater and open a terminal in the JTools directory.\
+If you want a lightweight instance, use [PHP](https://www.php.net/) 8.1.0 or greater and install the cURL library for PHP.
+Then open a terminal in the JTools directory.
 With the built-in PHP webserver, use `php -c . -S localhost:80` and open [localhost](http://localhost) on your machine.

-You can also use [MAMP](https://www.mamp.info/en), PHP 8.1.0 or greater is required.

 ## How to use